Holland & Barrett

 H&B Group recognises the importance of, and is committed to, high standards of Corporate Governance, aligned with the needs of the Company and the interests of all stakeholders.

 Overall accountability for the Modern Slavery Statement and risk assessment process is held by the Executive Committee who has the delegated authority and responsibility of Holland & Barrett International Limited for the prevention, deterrence and detection of unethical practices within the supply chain.
 Responsibility for the policy rests with the Holland & Barrett Executive Management Committee.
-The Risk and audit committee also looks at all risks and reports of actual or suspected breaches of the policy are reported to and investigated by the Holland & Barrett compliance team under delegated authority from the Executive Management Committee.
+The Risk and Audit committee also looks at all risks and reports of actual or suspected breaches of company policies, breaches are reported to and investigated by the Holland & Barrett compliance team under delegated authority from the Executive Management Committee.
 Colleagues are encouraged to raise concerns, in confidence, about possible issues or suspicions of Modern Slavery within our organisation or supply chain.
 All credible reports of suspected misconduct are investigated by the compliance team and outcomes reported to the Executive Management Committee.

 As a business we are committed to upholding human rights and support in full the conventions such as the United Nations (UN) Universal Declaration of Human Rights, International Bill of Human Rights, International Labour Organization (ILO) Core Conventions, the United Nation Guiding Principles of Protect, Respect and Remedy (UNGP) and the Organisation for Economic Co-operation and Development (OECD) Guidelines for Multinational Enterprises.